Love and Justice in the Face of Wickedness (Part 3 of 4)

 It also makes a big fuss about requiring two witnesses before even entertaining any accusations of child sexual abuse, particularly against appointed men, even though such a crime is always perpetuated in secret and almost never has another witness.

 We ask if a body of elders received an accusation from one congregation member that another congregation member has murdered someone, (another grave sin and also a serious criminal act) would they be so quick to dismiss the accusation because of only one witness?
 Would they refuse to notify the secular authorities?
 Would they keep it confidential from their families and the congregation?
-Undoubtedly, the accusation would be taken seriously even with one witness, the authorities would be involved, and the elders would warn their own families and likely the congregation in general.
+Undoubtedly, the accusation would be taken seriously even with one witness.
+They would likely get the authorities involved, and most certainly the elders would warn their own families and likely the congregation in general.
 Would they also be so easily persuaded by professions of repentance on the part of the accused murderer?
 Yet, this is how they treat child sexual abuse accusations.
 Certainly, these accusations receive no treatment as “a grave sin”.

 English White Lies abound (or Doublespeak)